 A multi-faceted research and public education archaeological initiative focused on the history and social organization of a large Basketmaker III period (A.D.
 500–750) settlement in the central Mesa Verde region.

 The Duckfoot site investigation was the first major research project to be undertaken by the Crow Canyon Archaeological Center.

-The Village Testing Project was designed to complement the Center’s earlier research in the nearby Sand Canyon locality.
+A testing project designed to complement the Center’s earlier research in the nearby Sand Canyon locality.

 Shields Pueblo contributed to our understanding of the nature and timing of population aggregation in the central Mesa Verde region.

-The Castle Rock Pueblo Project took place between 1990 and 1994, and focused on the conditions of regional depopulation in the late 1200s.
+A four-year project focused on the conditions of regional depopulation in the late 1200s.